junit-pioneer/junit-pioneer/README.md

 ## Dependencies

-JUnit Pioneer is built against Java 11, but comes as a module (i.e. with a `module-info.class`) named _org.junitpioneer_.
+JUnit Pioneer is built against Java 8 (built with JDK 11), but comes as a module (i.e. with a `module-info.class`) named _org.junitpioneer_.
-That means it can be used on all Java versions 11 and higher on class path and module path.
+That means it can be used on all Java versions 8 and higher on class path and module path.

 Pioneer does not only use JUnit 5's API, but also other artifacts from its ecosystem such as [`junit-platform-commons`](https://mvnrepository.com/artifact/org.junit.platform/junit-platform-commons).
 To avoid dependency issues (e.g. in [junit-pioneer#343](https://github.com/junit-pioneer/junit-pioneer/issues/343)), you should add the JUnit 5 BOM ([`junit-bom`](https://mvnrepository.com/artifact/org.junit/junit-bom)) to your project instead of defining all dependency versions manually.